Pinging (Pinking); Piston Detonation; Lugging; knocking.

 This is best done by removing the heads, cylinders, and pistons, for a full clean-up.
-Most folks will not do all this work, which requires resealing the cylinder, new head gasket, etc. Chevron Techron can help considerably, over some goodly miles.
+This work requires resealing the cylinder, new head gasket, etc. Chevron Techron can help considerably, over some goodly miles.
 Using the concentrated Techron from the plastic bottle per bottle-printed instructions will work fairly well with two to three tanks of fuel; but, in the long run, it is cheaper, depending on one's total mileage over time, to just purchase Chevron's Techron-containing gasoline's.
 The standard Techron additive bottle is good for 3 tanks of gasoline (1/3 bottle per tankful).
 Even this Top Tier fuel or the Techron additive is not going to do a perfect carbon cleaning job of the head, valves, piston top and piston rings/lands area.
 But, continued use does work pretty well.
 Further information on removing carbon deposits is discussed in these two articles:

 Some additional information; maybe some more nerdiness; whatever:

-The flame propagation is greatly enhanced by turbulence.
-If a squish band is used, reducing its height is advantageous as it gives increased turbulence...and is improved by reducing the squish-band height.
+The flame propagation is greatly enhanced by turbulence in the fuel-air mixture.
+If a squish band is used, reducing its height is advantageous as it gives increased turbulence.
 Going below 0.635 mm of squish is to be done only with great care.
-Since the gaseous mixture in the squish band is usually NOT burned, that is why squish bands tended to be eliminated, due to the increase in smog from the engine.
+Since the gaseous mixture in the squish band is usually NOT burned, squish bands tend to be engineered out, due to the increase in smog from the engine.
 A lot of technical information has been published about the squish area; and, I am going to avoid going deeper here.

 Hot rodding technique usually includes enlarging and reshaping the intake ports to increase flow rate.
-Porting does not affect turbulence much at all, unless drastically done.
+Porting does not affect turbulence much, unless drastically done.
 Porting almost always DOES improve engine performance.